max-leuthaeuser/SCROLLDemo/README.md

 Doing a manual transportation with the car A-B-C-002 from Berlin to Dresden.
 I am driving autonomously!
 Doing a autonomous transportation with the car A-B-C-001 from Munich to Dresden.
-I can't reach the break.
+I can't reach the brake.
 I am Peter and just a passenger!
 I am Harry and I am hitting the brakes now!
 ```